Eogala/AD-devops/Project1.md

 ### PROJECT FOCUS :
 Installation of Nginx on Elite’s corperations Web servers and Apache on their database servers using Ansible playbooks and roles:

-The project  involves Setting up five EC2 instances on AWS, The Ansible server will be called the controller server and 2 web servers ( webserver1 and 2), 2 databaseserver (1 and 2).
-The controller is the central (main) server from which Ansible will manage the other instances.
+The project involves setting up five EC2 instances on AWS.
+The Ansible server, referred to as the controller server, will manage two web servers (webserver1 and webserver2) and two database servers (dbserver1 and dbserver2).

+The controller server acts as the central node from which Ansible will manage all other instances.
 The web servers will host Nginx, while the database servers will host Apache.

+Configuration & Execution Process:
-Playbooks are written to define the tasks to be executed on webserver the (WBS) and database server (DBS).The playbooks are executed from the control node.
-Ansible connects to the web and database servers via SSH and performs the tasks defined in the playbooks.
-After the playbooks are executed, the controller terminal  verifies that Nginx and Apache are installed and running on the respective servers.
+Playbooks will be written to specify the tasks that need to be executed on the web and database servers.

+Executing Playbooks:Playbooks will be run from the controller node to configure the target servers.Ansible will connect to the web and database servers via SSH and perform the defined tasks.

+Verification:After executing the playbooks, the controller terminal will verify that:
+Nginx is installed and running on the web servers.
+Apache is installed and running on the database servers.

 -----
 ## PROJECT TASK: